volumio/platform-rock64/README.md

 2018.10.03	Kernel update

 - Included support for CONFIG_OF_CONFIGFS
 - Included script for enabling DT_OVERLAY

+2018.12.31	Kernel update

+- USB Audio: add support for a wide range of DSD-direct capable DACs
+- USB-Audio: Eliminate noise at the start of DSD playback